- About Us

-According to the CDC, 115 people die in the US everyday of opioid overdoses.
-That’s more than from car accidents, gun violence, and most forms of cancers.
-Opiate related overdoses are now the leading cause of death in Americans under the age of 50.
+According to the CDC, 115 people die daily in the US of opioid overdoses.
+That’s more than from car accidents, gun violence, and most forms of cancer.
+Opiate-related overdoses are now the leading cause of death in Americans under the age of 50.

 The situation has gotten so bad for businesses that the Federal Reserve found that employers were finding it difficult to fill open positions, partially due to a skills gap but also because many applicants couldn’t pass a drug test.

 There are steps you should be taking at your business to address this crisis.
 Nick Otto’s article, Opioid Treatment Costing Employers Big identifies three responsibilities that businesses have according to Michael Thompson, president and CEO of the National Alliance of Healthcare Purchaser Coalitions